talon-one/TalonOnePHPsdk/docs/Api/ManagementApi.md

 ## getCustomerActivityReportsWithoutTotalCount

-> \TalonOne\Client\Model\InlineResponse20015 getCustomerActivityReportsWithoutTotalCount($rangeStart, $rangeEnd, $applicationId, $pageSize, $skip, $sort, $name, $integrationId, $campaignName, $advocateName)
+> \TalonOne\Client\Model\InlineResponse20019 getCustomerActivityReportsWithoutTotalCount($rangeStart, $rangeEnd, $applicationId, $pageSize, $skip, $sort, $name, $integrationId, $campaignName, $advocateName)

 Get Activity Reports for Application Customers

 Fetch summary reports for all application customers based on a time range.
-Instead of having the total number of results in the response, this endpoint only if there are more results.
+Instead of having the total number of results in the response, this endpoint only mentions whether there are more results.

 ### Example